MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/floor-floorf-floorl.md

 ## Return Value

 The **floor** functions return a floating-point value that represents the largest integer that is less than or equal to *x*.
-There is no error return.
+There's no error return.

 |Input|SEH Exception|Matherr Exception|
 |-----------|-------------------|-----------------------|